 overall your request for accommodation has a higher chance of being accepted if:

 • you are a couple (or couples)

 • you arrange to participate in one or more of the many events & activities that we host or sponsor throughout the year

 your length of stay is negotiable—a month or more is not uncommon.

 often it happens that folks stay at our house more than once during their visit to japan—for example, when they first arrive, and then again just before heading back out of the country, or returning once or twice to take part in an activitiy or event.

-Lawrence has completed online and offline ID verification.
+West Japan Airbnb! has completed online and offline ID verification.